BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/navigate-the-portal.md

 ### Help users to
 # Navigate the portal

-> Users should always know where they are and have an easy way to jump to related content or back to the data portal homepage.
+> Inform users with glanceable information about where they are in the data portal navigation.
+Ensure navigation is made easy with a quick way to jump to related content or back to the homepage.

-Homepage may not be the entry point to a data portal for many users, especially those who discover a specific dataset or search facility through direct links provided by search engine results.
-Thus it is important that they can easily make sense of where they are and how they can explore additional content.
+Its possible that the homepage may not be the entry point for users into your data portal.
+This is true of users who discover a specific dataset or search facility via direct links (e.g. from search engine results).
+Therefore, ensure users can easily make sense of where they are, and how they can explore additional content.

 ## What it looks like